dhurlburtusa/shortcuts/semantic_web/rdf-notes.md

 The term “namespace” on its own does not have a well-defined meaning in the context of RDF, but is sometimes informally used to mean “namespace IRI” or “RDF vocabulary”.

+## RDF and Change over Time

+The RDF data model is atemporal: RDF graphs are static snapshots of information.

+However, RDF graphs can express information about events and about temporal aspects of other entities, given appropriate vocabulary terms.

+Since RDF graphs are defined as mathematical sets, adding or removing triples from an RDF graph yields a different RDF graph.

+We informally use the term RDF source to refer to a persistent yet mutable source or container of RDF graphs.
+An RDF source is a resource that may be said to have a state that can change over time.
+A snapshot of the state can be expressed as an RDF graph.
+For example, any web document that has an RDF-bearing representation may be considered an RDF source.
+Like all resources, RDF sources may be named with IRIs and therefore described in other RDF graphs.

+Intuitively speaking, changes in the universe of discourse can be reflected in the following ways:

+- An IRI, once minted, should never change its intended referent.
+- Literals, by design, are constants and never change their value.
+- A relationship that holds between two resources at one time may not hold at another time.
+- RDF sources may change their state over time.
+That is, they may provide different RDF graphs at different times.
+- Some RDF sources may, however, be immutable snapshots of another RDF source, archiving its state at some point in time.